Dextra Group | Reliable Connections

 Mumbai Trans Harbour Link

-The Mumbai Trans Harbour Link (MTHL) is a 22-km road bridge in India connecting Mumbai Metropolitan Region with its satellite city, Navi Mumbai.
+The Mumbai Trans Harbour Link (MTHL) is a 22 km-long road bridge in India, connecting the Mumbai Metropolitan Region with its satellite city, Navi Mumbai.

-The road is also known as the Sewri-Nhava Sheva Trans Harbour Link that will start in Sewri, South Mumbai, crossing the Thane Creek area through a 16.5-km bridge and will terminate at Chirle village, near Nhava Sheva.
+Also known as the Sewri-Nhava Sheva Trans Harbour Link, the bridge begins in Sewri, South Mumbai, crosses the Thane Creek via a 16.5 km-long bridge, and terminates in Chirle village, near Nhava Sheva.

-This colossal project will contain a 6-lane highway, which will be 27 meters in width, in addition to two emergency exit lanes: with an estimate of 70,000 vehicles per day, it will drastically help to alleviate the infamous traffic congestions of the Greater Mumbai area.
+This colossal project features a 6-lane highway, 27 meters wide, along with two emergency exit lanes.
+Designed to accommodate approximately 70,000 vehicles per day, the bridge is expected to significantly reduce the notorious traffic congestion in the Greater Mumbai area.

-Dextra was involved in this project by supplying more than 30,000 Sonitec sonic tubes for the determination of the structural integrity and homogeneity of concrete within barrette piles using the CSL (Cross Sonic Logging) testing method.
+Dextra played a key role in this project by supplying over 30,000 Sonitec sonic tubes.
+These tubes facilitate Cross Sonic Logging (CSL) testing, a method used to assess the structural integrity and homogeneity of concrete within barrette piles.

-With a conveniently enlarged bell-mouth that allows the seamless connection of two tubes, the Sonitec system is extremely easy to install in reinforcement cages.
+With a conveniently enlarged bell-mouth design, Sonitec tubes enable the seamless connection of two tubes, making installation quick and efficient within reinforcement cages.